Operational Security Guide¶

 Data Retention¶

-MoaV is configured for minimal logging: - No URLs logged - No request content - Basic connection stats only (for admin)
+MoaV is configured for minimal logging: - No URLs logged - No request content - Basic connection stats only (for admin dashboard) - IP addresses are in memory only (not persisted to disk)

 Emergency Procedures¶